-The 2025 IDP review is conducted in line with the MTDP and also respond to the material changes happening in the society.
-The IDP encompasses the analysis phase which depicts the current state of socio-economic circumstances of the municipality and strategy phase that determines the strategies which needs to be developed to respond to the needs of the municipality.
+The 2023 IDP review is conducted in line with the MTREF and also respond to the material changes happening in the society.
+The IDP encompasses the analysis phase which depicts the current state of socio-economic circumstances of the municipality and phase determines the strategies that need to be developed to cater for the needs of the municipality.

-There structures that have been put in place to prioritize projects that are espoused in the IDP as informed by people's priorities and to deliver quality services as enshrined in the mission of the municipality.
+The structures that have been put in place prioritize projects that are espoused in the IDP as informed by people's priorities and to deliver quality services as enshrined in the mission of the municipality.

-It is the responsibility of the municipality to implement projects budgeted for in the 2025/2025 and ensuing financial years.
-The council must account to the community on successes and failures on implementing the SDBIP through the appropriate structures and mechanisms that have been put in place to ensure performance and fulfillment of the constitutional mandate.
+It is the prerogative of the municipality to implement projects budgeted for in the 2023/2024 and ensuing financial years.
+The council must account to the community on successes and failures on implementing the SDBIP through the appropriate structures and mechanisms that have been put in place to ensure fulfillment of the constitutional mandate.

-SEWAPE M.O
+LEKHOTA M.P

-MUNICIPAL MANAGER
+ACTING MUNICIPAL MANAGER